Achieving the Quantum Fisher Information Bound in Pseudo-Hermitian Sensors

-Indeed, the associated $\HH$ has the perturbed off-diagonal terms $\sqrt{k_1k_2}=\sqrt{(\delta+\theta)(\delta^{-1}+\theta)}$, which are nonlinear in $\theta$, in contrast to linear perturbations in \eqref{He3}.
-Given the duality $ F^{\rm H}(\theta)=F^{\rm pH}_c(\theta)$, this means that for the same fixed measurement protocol based on a linear disturbance, one can achieve better performance in the QFI in the pseudo-Hermitian system governed by $\PH$ in \eqref{He3}.
-Again, assuming for simplicity $t\ll 1$, the CQFI for this type of parameterization is bounded as follows
+one can achieve enhancement in quantum sensing.
+This kind of nonreciprocal sensor can be implemented in quantum photonic settings~\cite{Soleymani2022,Zhang2025b}.
+The associated $\HH$ has the perturbed off-diagonal terms $\sqrt{(\delta+\theta)(\delta^{-1}+\theta)}$~\cite{Note3}, which are nonlinear in $\theta$, in contrast to linear perturbations in \eqref{He3}.
+This means that for the same fixed measurement protocol based on a linear disturbance, one can achieve better performance in the QFI in the pseudo-Hermitian system governed by $\PH$ in \eqref{He3}.